wyuting0/task-manager/README.md

 # Task Manager Project in Java

-Welcome to my Task Manager project implemented in Java!
-This project serves as my first venture into Java programming, and I've dedicated a significant amount of time to its development.
-I've been on a learning journey, exploring Java syntax, concepts, and best practices through a combination of watching YouTube videos and consulting various tutorials.
+This is my very first Java project, and I've spent a good amount of time learning and building it.
+I mainly relied on YouTube videos and tutorials to figure things out.

 ## Project Overview

-This Task Manager is a console-based application designed to help users manage their tasks efficiently.
-It allows users to create tasks, set priorities, mark tasks as completed, and even set reminders.
-Tasks can be categorized into projects, providing an organized way to manage different aspects of your workload.
+This Task Manager is a basic program that helps you manage your tasks.
+I've made it so you can create tasks, group them into projects, mark them as done, and even set reminders.
+It's all done through a simple text interface in your console.

 ## Features